- ADMISSIONS & AID

-- SIT Pell Grant Match Award – SIT matches Federal Pell Grant funding for all SIT semester programs to students who use their Pell Grant to help pay the cost of their SIT program.
+- SIT Pell Grant Match Award – SIT matches Federal Pell Grant funding up to $2,500 for all SIT immersive programs to students who use their Pell Grant to help pay the cost of their SIT program.

 - SEO Scholars Award – Students who are Sponsors for Educational Opportunity (SEO) Scholars will receive a $2,000 award for SIT Study Abroad semester or summer programs.

 - The Experiment in International Living (EIL) Alumni Study Abroad Scholarship – To recognize and support alumni of EIL summer high school programs who also participate in SIT Study Abroad programs. $1,000 for semester programs and $500 for summer.
 A $400 scholarship is also available to students who indicate that they have an immediate family member who has participated in an EIL or its College Semester Abroad program.

 - Hispanic-serving Scholarships – For students enrolled at Hispanic-serving institutions, including member institutions of HACU who demonstrate financial need, SIT will award a $3,000 scholarship for participation in a semester program and $2,000 for a summer program.